Carol Cram at Pratto del Valle in Prato

 Give Padua At Least Two Days

-If you only have an afternoon to spare for Padua, then squeeze in a flying visit to Padua’s main Artsy Traveler highlight–the Scrovegni Chapel.
+If you only have time to make a short stop in the city of Padua, then squeeze in a flying visit to Padua’s main Artsy Traveler highlight–the Giotto frescsoes in the Scrovegni Chapel.
 Just make sure you’ve booked well in advance of your visit (more on that in a minute).

-But Padua is worth more than an afternoon.
-I suggest you slow down, book a place in the historic center of Padua, and stay awhile.
-Padua yields up its treasures with a measured delight.
+But a day in Padua is not enough.
+I suggest you slow down, book a place in Padua’s historic city center, and stay awhile.
+There are plenty of things to do in Padua, which yields up its treasures with a measured delight.

 Map of Padua

-The map below includes all of the sites mentioned in this post in addition to the location of the wonderful apartment we rented, about a 15-minute walk from the center of town.
+The map below includes all of the sites mentioned in this post in addition to the location of the wonderful apartment I rented, about a 15-minute walk from the center of town.

 1. Scrovegni Chapel